foliojs/pdfkit/docs/paper_sizes.md

     // Passing size to the constructor
     const doc = new PDFDocument({size: 'A7'});

     // Passing size to the addPage function doc.addPage({size: 'A7'});

+### User Unit (PDF 1.6+)

+The `userUnit` option allows you to scale the physical size of a page without changing the coordinate system.
+This is useful for creating large format documents like posters or banners that exceed the standard PDF coordinate limit (200 inches or 14400 points).

+The default value is `1.0`, where 1 unit equals 1/72 inch (1 point).
+Setting `userUnit: 2.0` means 1 unit equals 2/72 inch, effectively doubling the physical size of the page.

+    // Create a page with 2x physical size doc.addPage({ size: 'A4', userUnit: 2.0 });

+    // Create a large poster (4x scale) doc.addPage({ size: [612, 792], userUnit: 4.0 });